MichaelKim/webview/README.md

 - The webview cannot be run as an administrator.
 - The webview cannot navigate to local HTML files (i.e: `file:///...`).

+These can be avoided by using the new Chromium Edge webview.

 # Documentation

 - [Build Steps](docs/build.md)